RaviSoji/colab_utils/README.md

 # Minimize boilerplate code for Google's Colaboratory Notebooks

 __Target Audience__:
-- Researchers and other users who want their [Colab Notebooks + Google Drives] to work like [Jupyter Notebooks + hard disks] on their local machines, without wasting time.
+- Users who want [Colab Notebooks + Google Drives] to work like [Jupyter Notebooks + hard disks] on their local machines, without having to learn more APIs.
 - Experienced with writing Python code to manage data and train models.
 - Familiar with Jupyter and/or Colaboratory notebooks.